tosh2230/stairlight/README.md

   -c CONFIG, --config CONFIG
                         set a Stairlight configuration directory -q, --quiet           keep silence
-  --save SAVE           A file path where map results will be saved.
+  --save SAVE           A file path where mapped results will be saved.
                         You can choose from local file system, GCS, S3.
-  --load LOAD           A file path where map results are saved.
+  --load LOAD           A file path where mapped results are saved.
                         You can choose from local file system, GCS, S3.
                         It can be specified multiple times.
   -t TABLE, --table TABLE